OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 ## Orchard.ContentPicker

 This module provides an extensible content item picker that can be used to build relationships between content items.
-The content picker module provides a content picker field which can be attached to a any Content Type.
+The content picker module provides a content picker field which can be attached to any Content Type.

 This module is available from source code packages or [from the gallery][30].